kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 ### `NotebookVisualizer`

-From Kedro-Viz 11.0.0, you can visualise Kedro pipelines using `NotebookVisualizer` instance.
-NotebookVisualizer does not need a full blown kedro project to visualise your pipelines which can help your pipeline exploration journey.
+From Kedro-Viz 11.0.0, you can visualize Kedro pipelines using `NotebookVisualizer` instance.
+NotebookVisualizer does not require a full Kedro project to visualize your pipelines, making it useful for pipeline exploration.
 NotebookVisualizer has been tested across `JupyterLab`, `Databricks`, `Marimo` and `VS Code`.

 #### Usage